 The local authorities have also invested £400,000 in the regeneration of Cromer Pier as well as around a further £600,000 investment in the surrounding areas.
 The local councils have also been investing in improving transport links between towns and villages, making it easier for residents and visitors to move around without the need for a car.
 If you are looking for an investment that is a little different, take a look at North Norfolk.

-Leicester is renowned for being one of the most multi-cultural cities in the UK and it seems that is not its only attraction as house prices in the city have increase by 38.85%.
+Leicester is renowned for being one of the most multicultural cities in the UK and it seems that is not its only attraction as house prices in the city have increased by 38.85%.
 Like

 Manchester, Leicester is a city on the up.
-The city has 5 theatres, a great shopping centre in the form of High Cross as well as endless dining options to suit every taste.
+The city has 5 theatres, a great shopping centre in the form of High Cross, and endless dining options to suit every taste.
 A city packed full of culture from arts to food to history, it is a city that has something for everyone and a great place to consider investing.